 #3: Automate role matching.
 Look to technology to assist current employees in identifying referrals by enabling automation that compares a job opening against the experience of people in their networks.
 While optional for employees, those who choose to use this feature will appreciate the time automated role matching saves them in determining high-quality referrals they’re already connected to.

 #4.
 Set custom duration periods for referral ownership.
 This feature gives the referring employee referral “rights” over the candidate for the duration of ownership, which matters if your program criteria dictates that only one person can be tied to a referral.
 The system will automatically block any duplicate referrals submitted within the predefined duration period, making it obvious to recruiters who should be credited as the referral source.

 #5.
 Allow a grace period for referrals of existing candidates.
 Avoid the frustration that comes when employees realize after the fact that one of their close connections applied for a job by enabling a grace period for referrals.
 You can specify the total number of days during which the system will allow the referral activity to be added to the job seeker record and marked as a referral.

 Finally, your technology should deliver consistent visibility into referred candidates and referrer details for everyone involved in the process and especially your hiring managers.
 For example, if a candidate record is returned in a search result, it should be immediately clear that that individual was referred to the organization so that recruiters can respond accordingly.
 After all, greater visibility into referred candidates and the employees who refer them translates into greater value realized through your organization’s ERP.

 Want to learn about other winning ways talent acquisition teams are leveraging recruiting automation for big gains in efficiency and effectiveness?
-Download our E-Book, Recruiting Automation Basics: How to Build a Strong Foundation for 2021.
+Download our E-Book, Assess, Adapt, Amaze.